elanatframework/Code_behind/doc/new_features_on_new_versions.md

 **Problems that were solved**
  - In cases where the current View is wrongly requested from the Controller, the loop is avoided.

+### Version 2.4
+ - Ability to set page attributes with lowercase letters in standard syntax